DiegoRTK/angular-practical-excercise/README.md

 ## Development Server

-To run the development server, execute `ng serve`.
+To run the development server, execute `npm start`.
 Navigate to `http://localhost:4200/` in your browser.
 The application will automatically reload whenever you modify any source files.

 ## Code Scaffolding

+## Lint
+To run eslint, execute `npm run test`

 Generate a new component using `ng generate component component-name`.
 Other available options include `ng generate directive|pipe|service|class|guard|interface|enum|module`.